TechnionTDK/jbs-json23plet/README.md

 ##### Edit configuration of global setting
 1. Run "./json23plet -config -setGlobal \<settingPropertyName\> \<settingValue\>"
-1. The settingPropertyName can be one of the following only: {errorLevel, genoutputDir}
+1. The settingPropertyName can be one of the following only: {errorLevel, genOutputDir}

 ##### Add configuration for new generator
 1. Run "./json23plet -config -addGen \<generatorName\> \<inputPath\> \<active\>"